velcro-xiv/velcro-xiv.github.io/index.md

 * Data format versions are distinguished with a version number.
 * Producers write data lines to standard output.
 * Consumers read data lines from standard input.
-* Unless the application has a TUI, the standard error stream is used for logging.
+* Unless the application relies on a TUI, the standard error stream is used for logging.
+* Data lines and information derived from them should always be considered sensitive information unless proven otherwise.

 ## Velcro applications
 [velcro](https://github.com/velcro-xiv/velcro) is the core application component of the toolkit. `velcro` supports both input and output streams, and it archives packet data in a SQLite database.
 This data can be queried using [DBeaver](https://dbeaver.io/) or another SQLite viewer to perform complex transformation, filtering, and aggregation operations over the collected data.
 DBeaver can then directly open a binary editor to study packet data in greater detail.